 An extensive inventory of instrumentation and technical services is available, e.g., dredges, coring equipment, plankton nets, trawls, CTD/rosette systems, MOCNESS systems, single and multichannel seismic systems, submersible strobes and transmitters, etc. A user fee to recover expenses for operating supplies, calibration, maintenance and repair is typically charged for each of these.

-Communications: Inmarsat satellite voice and data, VHF, HF radio, SSB voice, teletype, GMDSS.
+COMMUNICATIONS: HiSeasNet C-band satellite system, FleetBroadBand back-up system, VHF, HF radio, SSB voice, teletype, GMDSS.
 Please see our contacts web page for current phone numbers.